qmy50/RunwayDetection/README.md

-# Runway Detection Project Based on YOLO， UFLDv2 and OpenCV
+# Runway Detection Project Based on YOLO， UFLDv2 and PNP

 # 2026.3.15 更新